ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 tmp_hlq
   Override the default high level qualifier (HLQ) for temporary data sets.

-  This option is only applicable when :emphasis:`operation=purge`.
+  This option is only applicable when :emphasis:`state=purge`.

-  Temporary data sets are created during the purge operation for database dumps, CLIST generation, and intermediate processing.
+  Temporary data sets are created during the purge for database dumps, CLIST generation, and intermediate processing.

   If not specified, the system default HLQ is used.